kevinburke/hamms/README.md

 - **5507** - The client accepts the request, and sends back one byte every 30 seconds

 - **5508** - Send a request to `localhost:5508?sleep=<float>` to sleep
 for `float` number of seconds.
+If no value is provided, sleep for 5 seconds.

 - **5509** - Send a request to `localhost:5509?status=<int>` to return
   a response with HTTP status code `status`.
+If no value is provided, return status code 200.

 - **5510** - The server advertises a Content-Length of 3, but sends back 100
   bytes of body data.

+- **5511** - Send a request to `localhost:5511?size=<int>` to return a `Cookie`
+  header that is `n` bytes long.
+By default, return a 63KB header.

 #### Not implemented yet